signed8bit/aws-cli-scripting/README.md

 ec2-ssh
 -------

-A convenient way to SSH into an EC2 instance by referencing the value of the "Name" tag.
+A convenient way to SSH into an EC2 instance by referencing the value of an instance's "Name" tag.

     Usage: ec2-ssh [-p profile] [-u user] instance_name